-The Center for Social Impact provides students with opportunities and support to design a pathway to social impact leadership.
-Students in the Center’s programs collaborate with mission-driven organizations to develop innovative solutions to pressing social challenges.
-These action-based opportunities enable students to deliver social impact across sectors, disciplines, and boundaries, and catalyze a career in social impact.
+Business+Impact provides students with opportunities and support to design a pathway to social impact leadership.
+Students in B+I’s programs collaborate with mission-driven organizations to develop innovative solutions to pressing social challenges.
+These action-based, multidisciplinary opportunities enable students to deliver social impact across sectors, disciplines, and boundaries, and catalyze a career in social impact.

-The Center also hosts events to promote collaboration and dialogue that accelerates social innovation on campus and in the community.
-Additionally, the Center works closely with other Centers and Institutes that offer opportunities for social impact at Ross.
+The Initiative also hosts events to promote collaboration and dialogue that accelerates social innovation on campus and in the community.
+Additionally, B+I works closely with other Centers and Institutes that offer opportunities for social impact at Ross.

 What is social impact?

-How do students get involved with the Center for Social Impact while at U-M?
+How do students get involved with Business+Impact while at U-M?

-During the first few weeks of the school year, the Center holds a Kick-Off event, which introduces students to all of the programs that the Center offers.
+During the first few weeks of the school year, B+I holds a Kick-Off event, which introduces students to all of the programs that B+I offers.
 It is also a great way to network with other interested students and Center staff.

 Beyond the Kick-Off event, students can still participate in the programs throughout the year.
-Visit our Programs & Activities list and Internships to get a sense of time commitment required and depth of involvement for each program.
+Visit Programs & Activities and Internships to get a sense of the programs, time commitment required, and depth of impact for each program.

-How does the Center for Social Impact differentiate itself from other similar centers/programs at peer institutions?
+How does Business+Impact differentiate itself from other similar centers/programs at peer institutions?

 The Center focuses on creating a multidisciplinary environment that leverages students’ skills and experiences to deliver social impact.
-Many of the participants in the Center’s programs come from the schools of business, public policy, and social work, as well as urban planning, information, public health, education, and others.
-Additionally, the Center is focused on providing action-based experiences that connect students with partner organizations to address pressing social issues in Detroit and around the world.
+Many of the participants in B+I’s programs come from the schools of business, public policy, and social work, as well as urban planning, information, public health, education, and others.
+Additionally, B+I is focused on providing action-based experiences that connect students with partner organizations to address pressing social issues in Detroit and around the world.

-Do I need to apply to or join the Center for Social Impact?
+Do I need to apply to or join Business+Impact?

-No; once admitted to any U-M school, students can apply for each of the Center’s programs on the specific program page.
+No; once admitted to any U-M school, students can apply for each of B+I’s programs on the specific program page.

-Does the Center offer tuition assistance for students pursuing the non-traditional MBA career?
+Does B+I offer tuition assistance for students pursuing the non-traditional MBA career?